ICST-Technion/Y23_TechnioNLPScrapper/README.md

-written in node.js, this server takes care of user authentication and autherization. it is responsible for redirecting requests between BE and FE, and connection to DB.
+written in node.js, this server takes care of user authentication and autherization. it is responsible for redirecting requests between BE and FE, and connection to DB. the server is deoployed on GCR and connects to the deployement of the BE.

 ## Frontend